-Before creating a Snapshot Virtual Disk:
+Remember the following guidelines before creating a Snapshot Virtual Disk:

-- The following types of virtual disks are not valid source virtual disks: snapshot repository virtual disks, snapshot virtual disks, target virtual disks that are participating in a virtual disk copy. - NOTE: Virtual Disk Copy is an Advanced (Premium) feature. - You cannot create a snapshot of a virtual disk that contains unreadable sectors. - You must satisfy the requirements of your host operating system for creating snapshot virtual disks.
-Failure to meet the requirements of your host operating system results in an inaccurate snapshot of the source virtual disk or the target virtual disk in a virtual disk copy.
+- The following types of virtual disks are not valid source virtual disks: - Snapshot repository virtual disks. - Snapshot virtual disks. - Replication repository virtual disks. - Target virtual disks that are participating in a virtual disk copy. - NOTE: Virtual Disk Copy is an Advanced (Premium) feature. - You cannot create a snapshot of a virtual disk that contains unreadable sectors.

-NOTE: Before you create a new snapshot of a source virtual disk, stop any data access (I/O) activity or suspend data transfer to the source virtual disk to ensure that you capture an accurate snapshot of the source virtual disk.
-Close all applications, including Windows Internet Explorer, to make sure all I/O activity has stopped.

-NOTE: Removing the drive letter of the associated virtual disk(s) in Windows or unmounting the virtual drive in Linux helps to guarantee a stable copy of the drive for the Snapshot.
+- You must satisfy the requirements of your host operating system for creating snapshot virtual disks.
+Failure to meet the requirements of your host operating system results in an inaccurate snapshot of the source virtual disk or the target virtual disk in a virtual disk copy. - NOTE: Before you create a new snapshot of a source virtual disk, stop any data access (I/O) activity or suspend data transfer to the source virtual disk to ensure that you capture an accurate snapshot of the source virtual disk.
+Close all applications, including Windows Internet Explorer, to ensure all I/O activity has stopped. - NOTE: Removing the drive letter of the associated virtual disk(s) in Windows or unmounting the virtual drive in Linux helps to guarantee a stable copy of the drive for the Snapshot.